moos-ivp/moos-ivp/README-LINUX.txt

 the "MOOS/MOOSBin" subdirectory of the source code tree.

-When you build the IvP software, the IvP executable programs get placed in the "ivp/bin" subdirectory of the source code tree.
+When you build the IvP software, the IvP executable programs get placed in the "bin/" subdirectory of the source code tree (moos-ivp/bin/).

 We recommend that you put the absolute path to both of those directories into your PATH environment variable.
 This is especially important because the